This post may contain affiliate links . Read my full Disclosure Policy.

 Instructions to make Sourdough Strawberry Shortcake

-Remove the butter from the freezer and then cut the butter up into cubes and place it in a food processor with the flour, sugar, baking powder, and salt.
+Step 3: Remove the butter from the freezer and then cut the butter up into cubes and place it in a food processor with the flour, sugar, baking powder, and salt.
+Pulse the food processor until the butter and flour mixture is crumbly.

-Using parchment paper line a baking sheet pan and add the biscuits on top.
+Step 10: Using parchment paper , line a baking sheet pan and add the biscuits on top.
 Brush the tops of the biscuits with some milk and then sprinkle with sugar or coarse sugar on top.

-Bake the biscuits in the preheated oven for 15-17 mins or until lightly golden brown.
+Step 11: Bake the biscuits in a 425F degree preheated oven for 15-17 minutes or until lightly golden brown.

 How to store Sourdough Strawberry Shortcake